Hygienic Design for production systems | IFA Technology

 What does hygienic design mean in industrial plant engineering?

-• Cleaning-optimized surfaces
+• Suitable materials & surfaces

 IFA Technology Hygienic Design